brittb123/Intro-C-Test/PvPBattles.md

 saved data.
 If the saved data is there, it checks if the data can be converted to a int.
 The if statement returns true if the saved data converted to int else it returns false.

+#### Getter Functions
+These functions are for getting and return the function thats needed.

+StillAlive()
+Type: Bool, Visibility: Public,
+Description: Returns the health true if players are still alive, and false if the players' health.

+GetInventory()
+Type: item[], Visbility: Public,
+Description: Returns the players' inventory for changes that needed to be made or added.

+GetMana()
+Type: Int, Visibility: Public,
+Description: Gets the mana and returns for spellcasting to take affect.

+GetName()
+Type: String, Visbility: Public,
+Description: Gets the name for the role in the print stats function.

 ### Essential Variables

 player1